 - Self‑Esteem: Wanting to feel good about ourselves.

 Self‑serving bias leans heavily on both.
-It keeps our self‑efficacy high (we think we’re capable) and our self‑esteem intact (we’re not a failure) Not complicated — just consistent..
+It keeps our self‑efficacy high (we think we’re capable) and our self‑esteem intact (we’re not a failure) The details matter here..

 3. Cognitive Heuristics